-As a photographer you know light is the very essence of your photo – without it, you just have a black frame.
-We’ve decided to make it easier for you to recognize yummy light opportunities as you move through the day with your camera.
+Light is the very essence of your photo – without it, you just have a black frame.
+We’ve hope to make it easier for you to recognize delicious light opportunities as you move through the day with your camera.

-Basics of Natural Light
+The Basics of Natural Light

 Many photographers in the Fearless and Framed audience are quite the elite shooters, but we felt it was important to go back to basics to kickoff the post.

 This photo below works, because the subject is looking to the left.
 Had he been looking at me, the bill of his hat would have covered his eyes and caused partial darkness on his face.
 Usually, in this scenario, I like my light meter to read approximately -1 to ensure skin tone is not lost.

 This is one of the best lightings you can find according to many photographers when you are trying to create a portrait.
 Ever.
 You can often find this on bright days when clouds cover the sun (causing diffused light – when light is shining through something) or in this example, the sun was behind the mountain that was behind me (causing the light source to be one of light that has been bounced around from many directions).

 On that note, I will say that I tend to like darker backgrounds when shooting in this scenario, because your subject will pop.
-If the scene below had only been the ocean, sky, and distant mountain behind my subject, she would not have popped out so much.
+If the scene below had only been the ocean, sky, and distant mountain behind my subject, she wouldn’t have popped out so much.
 The rocks created some nice layering within the photo.

-In these examples below, the light is coming in from the side, creating a long shadow in the top image and creating a highlight only on the important parts of the photo in the second image (my daughter’s face and pointer finger as well as allowing the recycling bin to light up).
+In these examples below, the light’s coming in from the side, creating a long shadow in the top image and creating a highlight only on the important parts of the photo in the second image (my daughter’s face and pointer finger as well as allowing the recycling bin to light up).

 In another example, the golden sun was lightly coming in the window in this image below.

 Best thing?
 You can use this during every moment of the day.
 Cloudy days will produce a soft light, direct sunlight gives you dramatic shadows and shapes to play with, and evening light or golden hour will make those indoor family moments seem even more magical.

 You can also shoot against the window to create a silhouette light this one of my husband and daughter coloring Easter eggs.

 Below are a whole bunch of unique and interesting light sources you can look for in everyday shooting.
-However, I want you to get more out of this post than a list of ideas.
-I want you to really learn how to evaluate what the light is doing to your image.
-To do that, answer these questions about each image.
+However, I want you to get more out of this than a list of ideas.
+Learn how to evaluate what the light is doing to your image.

 - How many light sources are being used in the image?